cannam/repoint/README.md

 check this file into your version control system to ensure that other users get the same revisions when running `vext install` themselves.

-See "Further configuration" below for more per-project and per-user configuration possibilities.
+See "Advanced stuff" below for more per-project and per-user configuration possibilities.